 Communicating about new initiatives can be challenging, regardless of the topic or the size of the institution.
-If the audience is familiar with the topic being communicated (or otherwise believes they are familiar with the topic), the challenge in having them not only read but also understand the
+If the audience is familiar with the topic being communicated (or otherwise believes they are familiar with the topic), the challenge in having them not only read but also understand the information in your communications can be, ironically, more difficult.
+In the case of eTexts (i.e., communicating a new eText program), the irony of this challenge is thrown into sharp relief: the concept of the traditional textbook is deeply ingrained in the faculty script of teaching and learning, so messaging about an eText initiative could easily be misconstrued as simply sharing another way to purchase otherwise traditional course materials.

-The key to rolling out an eText program is to socialize, socialize, socialize, socialize.
+The key to rolling out an eText program is to socialize, socialize, socialize.
 It is essential that communication announcing a new eText initiative be viewed as part of a larger socialization process, where it's clearly understood by the project team (more on this below) that the very concept of an eText-not just the technology-represents a cultural change.